-In Being Patient’s LiveTalk series, palliative care physician Dr. Lynn Hallarman shares her own family’s journey caring for her late mother with dementia before and during the outbreak of the novel coronavirus, offering guidance on ways to prepare for care in late-stage dementia.
+Palliative care physician Dr. Lynn Hallarman shares her own family’s journey caring for her late mother with dementia before and during the outbreak of COVID-19.
+She shares guidance on late-stage dementia caregiving.

 The COVID-19 pandemic has taken a toll on all of us, but for people living with dementia and their families, the public health crisis has been an especially stressful period when it comes to managing care, finding down time for oneself and searching for safe ways of seeing friends and family.
 Such trying times, however, can also spur people to turn the responsibilities of caregiving into a journey of personal growth.